 AI Assistant Help

-By default, AI Assistant provides access to a predefined set of cloud-based models that are used for AI-related features.
-However, you can configure it to use custom local models provided by third parties.
+By default, AI Assistant provides access to a set of cloud-based models from various AI providers, but you can also configure it to use custom local models or models provided by third parties.
+AI Assistant supports the Bring Your Own Key approach, so if you already have an account with a specific AI provider, you can use its models in AI Assistant.

 The following third-party providers are supported: